Operator growth bounds from graph theory: Introduction

 \subsection{Summary of this Paper}

 We now present a heuristic overview of our key results and their implications.
 (The rest of the paper will be mathematically precise.)

 Consider a Hamiltonian quantum many-body system with $N\gg1$ degrees of freedom, interacting via few-body interactions.
 We write the Hamiltonian as where $X$ correspond to subsets of the degrees of freedom with O(1) elements.
 Let $A_i$ and $B_j$ be local operators acting on degrees of freedom $i$ and $j$.
 Our goal is to bound the commutator norm $\lVert [A_i(t),B_j]\rVert$.
 This object tells us what ``fraction" of the time evolved operator $A_i(t)$ acts non-trivially on the Hilbert space of $j$.
 This was historically done following Lieb and Robinson \cite{liebrobinson}, who repeatedly invoke the triangle inequality on the Heisenberg evolved $[A_i(t),B_j] = [A_i + \mathrm{i}t[H,A_i] -\frac{1}{2}t^2[H,[H,A_i]] + \mathrm{O}(t^3),B_j]$.

-As we will explain, this perspective does not give sharp bounds on operator growth.
-A better (though often still imperfect) starting point, which we develop in this paper, is to consider instead the operator $A_i(t)$ as a \emph{vector} in the real vector space of Hermitian operators \cite{poulin}.
-We can then replace the commutator with the \emph{projection} $\mathbb{P}_j$ of the rotating vector $A_i(t)$ onto a hyperplane of all operators which act on $j$ (Proposition~\ref{prop1}):
+As we will explain, this perspective does not give sharp bounds on operator growth. \AC{Perhaps a more useful intuitive starting point, which we develop in this paper, is to consider instead the operator $A_i(t)$ as a \emph{vector} in the real vector space of Hermitian operators \cite{poulin}.
+The commutator $[A_i(t),B_j]$ is only non-zero if the vector $A_i(t)$ ``points" in certain directions.
+Clearly, we should try to separate out terms in the time evolution that ``rotate" our vector in the directions of interest, while ignoring rotations in planes orthogonal to directions of interest.
+In particular, this ``rotational analogy" suggests that we might look for the \emph{critical steps} in a sequence of $[H,\cdots]$ commutators which rotate our vector in the right direction, and resum the remainder (this resummation should not contribute to our commutator bound).
+To emphasize this alternative intuition, we will often replace the commutator norm bounds with the following bounds on the \emph{projected operator} $\mathbb{P}_j A_i(t)$:}